Irrigation / Backflow Device Information

 What If I Don't Use My Lawn Irrigation System?

 Residents choosing not to utilize your irrigation system must complete a temporary removal form annually.
-People should follow the instructions and submit their completed form, along with a photo of your device which shows the device is not installed, to Aqua Backflow at firstname.lastname@example.org, or by U.S. mail to Aqua Backflow's address (located on the form).
+People should follow the instructions and submit their completed form, along with a photo of their uninstalled device to Aqua Backflow via email or by U.S. mail to Aqua Backflow's address (located on the form).

 Refunds will not be given on this fee unless residents have permanently disconnected their underground irrigation system.
 If this is the case, people must contact the City's Public Works Water Division at 630-232-1551 and arrange to have an inspection performed on their system to determine if it has been properly disconnected.